Jerald-Bao/AR_light_simulation/README.md

 # AR_light_estimation
-An AR application that mimics the lighting environment of the video using a convolution neural network.
+an Augmented Reality (AR) application designed to replicate the real-world lighting environment captured in video, enhancing realism by using deep learning and computer graphics techniques.

 ## Markless pattern detector and Pose Calculation System
 The system uses SIFT for the feature detector, as well as feature extraction, and Flann-based matcher for feature matching.